 The Magic Before Baby: Creative Maternity Portraits | HD Family Photographer

-Every baby bump holds a secret story waiting to be told—full of giggles, daydreams, and a sprinkle of mischief.
+Every little bump holds a secret story waiting to be told.
+Will there be lots of giggles and daydreams from this tiny human?

-Maternity photos don’t have to be stiff or serious; they can be filled with laughter, color, and a bit of fairy dust.
+Maternity photos don’t have to be scary or stressful; they can be filled with laughter and a bit of magic.

-I want to share a recent maternity session that was full of creativity.
-The client arrived with a boat load of ideas, and I had lots of poses in mind.
-My assistant helped with bringing everything together.
+This is a recent maternity session that felt like a storybook dream.
+The client arrived with a bunch of ideas, and I had lots of ideas in mind, too.
+My assistant really helped with bringing everything together.

 It’s been a hot minute since my last pregnancy; my last baby just entered high school.
 But I do remember getting tired quickly.
-So, I went into this keeping energy level in mind.
-It was a busy day!
+So, I went into this keeping her energy level in mind.
+It was going to be a busy day!

-With a little (or a lot) of prep work done ahead of time, we were able to spend time on what mattered the most —the soon-to-be mom.
+With a little (or a lot) of prep work done ahead of time, we were able to spend time on what mattered the most, the soon-to-be mama.
 I set up a few “stations” beforehand, which kept things simple and ensured a smooth flow between each portrait style and theme.

 In this post, I will break down each area, pose, and style.
 This can be useful for moms and photographers alike.
 It leads both parties in the right direction.